CaptainDario/DaKanji/README.md

 ## What is this

-"You are learning Japanese?
-Then you need to try DaKanji"!
+You are learning Japanese?
+Then you need to try DaKanji! <br>

-Did you ever try to read a Japanese text but did not know some Kanji?
-"DaKanji" is here to help you.
-Draw a Kanji and the app will convert it to a digital character.
-You do not even need to know the stroke order!
-Write characters and build words to translate them, and all of that completely offline.
-But DaKanji can also help you read texts.
-Use the inbuilt tools to add furigana to texts, lookup words, add spaces and more.
+Use the built-in dictionary to look up words in many languages, search Kanjis by simply drawing them, add furigana to texts, and much more!

 Feature overview:

-* Recognize 6500+ Kanji and all Kana offline
+* Recognize 6500+ Kanji and all Kana offline by just drawing them
-* Use the inbuilt dictionary to lookup words offline
+* Use the inbuilt dictionary to look up words offline
+  * Multi-language support: en, es, de, fr, ...
+  * Detailed information about words: pitch accent, related words, ...
+  * Detailed information about Kanji: radicals, JLPT, ...
+  * Example sentences
+  * Drawing or radical-based kanji lookup
+  * 6000+ audios
-* Add furigana, spaces and more to texts with the text analysis tools
+* Read any text with ease by adding furigana, spaces, and more to texts
-* Use it on all your devices: Android, Windows, Mac, iOS or Linux it doesn't matter!
+* Use it on all your devices: Android, Windows, Mac, iOS, or Linux it doesn't matter!

 </br>